twitter/finagle/README.md

 ## Using ServerSet Objects

-`finagle-serversets` is an implementation of the Finagle Cluster interface using `com.twitter.com.zookeeper` [ServerSets](http://twitter.github.com/commons/apidocs/#com.twitter.common.zookeeper.ServerSet).
+`finagle-serversets` is an implementation of the Finagle Cluster interface using `com.twitter.common.zookeeper` [ServerSets](http://twitter.github.com/commons/apidocs/#com.twitter.common.zookeeper.ServerSet).

 You can instantiate a `ServerSet` object as follows: